ParameswarKanuparthi/Smart-Dustbin-using-IoT/README.md

 # Smart-Dustbin-using-IoT

-A Smart Dustbin which gives signal/message when it is full using Ultrasonic sensor
+A Smart Dustbin prototype which notify the user with the location (latitude and longitude) of the dustbin when it is full using Ultrasonic sensor and GPS module.